rajive/doma/doc/Design.md

 ## Interface Definition

-An interface is defined by:
+A data-oriented interface is defined by:

-- participant with a `base_name=$(BASE_NAME...)` environment variable
-  - by specifying the `base_name=$(BASE_NAME...)` the interface can be composed with other interfaces
-  - the participant qos is NOT specified here; it is specified for the component
+- an *abstract* participant whose name is the interface name

 - inputs:
   - Subscriber(s) containing DataReaders
-  - Subscriber are associated with SubscriberQos
+  - Subscribers are associated with SubscriberQos
   - DataReader(s) are associated with DataReaderQos

 - outputs:
   - Publishers(s) containing DataWriters
   - Publishers are associated with PublisherQos
   - DataWriters(s) are associated with DataWriterQos

+An abstract participant

+- can be be composed with other abstract participants (interfaces)
+- does *not* specify a participant_qos

+Abstract participants are composed via inheritance

+-  `base_name=$(BASE_NAME_...)`
+- `BASE_NAME__...` environment variable specifies the base interface

 ## Service Definition